ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 ## Introduction demo scenario and architecture

 The overall scenarios of this tutorial and prototype is to transform SAP S/4HANA specific metadata and semantics into the CDM-format and to export the data to the ADLS Gen2.
 In practice this approach could be used for rapid prototyping using SAP S/4HANA as data-source.
-Productive usage beyond full data loads from is currently not recommended since the implementation of the ODP CDC/Delta API is not available yet.
+Productive usage beyond full data loads from is currently not recommended since the implementation of the ODP CDC/Delta API is not available in this demo yet.

 The semantic model conversion and data-movement will be implemented using Power BI Premium Dataflows connected to an Azure Data Lake Gen2.